University of Connecticut, Insurance Law Center

 My study in philosophy was concentrated in developing a system to help guide individual decisions towards personal health and well-being.
 My interest in law derived from my philosophical studies - law is one of the prime structures by which we train the evolution of society.
 My legal interest was in the governance and regulation of global financial services organizations and multinational corporations, and later, in the development of the global risk management industry’s role in mitigating environmental risk.

-Along the way, I continued to photograph, wrote the first book in a trilogy of epic novels, called Archetypes, on the theme of the evolution of intelligence in human life.
+Along the way, I continued to photograph, wrote an epic novel on the theme of the evolution of intelligence in human life.
 And also picked up on-and-off practices in wood sculpture and porcelain pottery.

-These water photographs are the culmination of forty-five years of living surrounded by art, thirty years of photographic practice, and twenty-five years in conscious consideration of the human experience to the post-doctoral level.
+The photographs are the culmination of forty-eight years of living surrounded by art, thirty-five years of photographic practice, and thirty years in conscious focused consideration of the human experience to the post-doctoral level.

 The photographs reference the artists and thinkers whose works I have admired, but, more importantly for me, they reference elemental life - the simplicity of infinity, the forces of archetypes, images from dreams.
 They are about contemplation - they ask me to slow, take a breath, triangulate position, confirm objectives, then press on.

 The waves are constant and forceful, relentless.
 They flow and clash.
 In certain light they are spectacular in their beauty, lighting up with greens and blues, or with pure, colorless-crystal transparency.
-They roll and slide, pirouette together in spouts, fold over one another, push up into the air and glisten in beads of refracted light.
+They roll and slide, pirouette together into spouts, fold over one another, push up into the air and glisten in beads of refracted light.